Mask Arts Company

 92 pages

 This book is about lazzi and gives lists of lazzi's performed along with the dates, broken into different categories.
 It is an interesting book and the only one I know of like it covering lazzi as its main topic.
-It has a simple one-line glossary of characters.
-This is not the most important book to have but it will help support books above and gives another window in Commedia dell'Arte.
-It is also not a pricey book, so it is easier to add Lazzi to your collection.
+It has simple one-line glossary of characters.
+This book will help support books above and gives another window in Commedia dell'Arte.
+It is also not a pricey book, so it is easy to add Lazzi to your collection.

 Gregorio Lambranzi